jibeproject/Melbourne-Mode-Choice/JIBE_Melbourne_Mode_Choice.md

 Zhang and Corin Staves, adapting as required for use with the VISTA travel survey.

+No data or data-related outputs will be included in this document or repository.
+By default, output is set to False.
+For non-sensitive aspects, e.g. displaying the `sessionInfo()` after running analysis, this may be over-ridden.

 ## System environment set up

 ``` r